CAMP LEJEUNE WATER CONTAMINATION LAWSUIT AND TOXIC WATER EXPOSURE

 From 1953 through 1982, 8 plants treated the water serving the Camp Lejeune military base population.
 In 1982, the Marine Corps discovered water contamination in 2 of these water treatment plants.
 Specifically, the Marine Corps determined that water from the Tarawa Terrace water treatment plant was contaminated by Perchloroethylene or tetrachloroethylene (“PCE”) resulting from waste disposal practices at ABC One-hour Cleaners, a nearby off-base dry-cleaning establishment.
 The Marine Corps further found this contamination affected the Tarawa Terrace plant for 346 months from November 1957 through February 1987.

 Meanwhile, water from the Hadnot Point water treatment plant was contaminated by Trichloroethylene (“TCE”), PCE, TCE degradation products, benzene, and vinyl chloride.
 This water contamination was from a variety of sources including leaking underground storage tanks, industrial area spills, and waste disposal sites.
-The Marine Corps found at least one of these chemicals in the water exceeded EPA allowable amounts from 1953 until 1985.
+The Marine Corps found at least one of these chemicals exceeded EPA allowable amounts from 1953 until 1985.

 By 1997, the Agency for Toxic Substances and Disease Registry (ATSDR) was called to investigate the water and found that cancerous effects from the contaminated water were unlikely; however, they failed to examine what has been labeled the primary culprit of the cancers: benzene.